finopsfoundation/framework/members/vendor-certification.md

 ### FinOps Certified Platform

-You meet this criteria if you provide a tool to help FinOps practitioners successfully adopt cloud financial management practices aligned with many the FinOps open source standards.
+You meet this criteria if you provide tooling or a platform to help FinOps practitioners successfully adopt cloud financial management practices aligned with the FinOps open source standards.
 You can address a number of use cases and be rolled out quickly across an organization.
-You also have:  practices aligned with the FinOps standards
+You also have:

 - Be a FinOps Foundation and Linux Foundation member
 - Publicly listed FinOps solution offering